chinmaymk/aikit/docs/api/generated/interfaces/AIProvider.md

 [`Message`](Message.md)[]

-Array of conversation messages
+The conversation so far.
+A story waiting to be told.

 ##### options

 `O`

-Generation options including model and parameters
+The rules of the game.
+How you want the AI to behave.

 #### Returns

 `AsyncIterable`\<[`StreamChunk`](StreamChunk.md)\>

-Async iterable of stream chunks
+An async iterable of stream chunks.
+Data, glorious data!

 ## Properties